youssefEmadabd/ecommerce-basic/README.md

 ![alt text for screen readers](./test_cards.png "test cards screenshot")

-After finishing the payment, you should be redirected to a page that displays success or canceled depending on weather or not he payment was successful.
+After finishing the payment, you should be redirected to a page that displays success or canceled depending on weather or not the payment was successful.

 Afterwards, a webhook call will be invoked to our server, and and order will be created.
 You can use the `orders/Get All Orders with pagination request` example to view all orders.
 This endpoint can filter with status in query params.